 Raymond, C., Singh, D., and Horton, R. M. (2017).
 Spatiotemporal patterns and synoptics of extreme wet-bulb temperature in the contiguous United States.
 J. Geophys.
 Res.
 Atmos., 122. https://doi.org/10.1002/2017jd027140

-We discovered differences in the patterns and meteorology underlying humid-heat extremes in the U.S. Specifically, we found that they are driven more by temperature anomalies in the cooler and wetter parts of the country, and more by humidity anomalies in the hotter and drier parts of the country.
-We also determined that sea-surface-temperature anomalies in the central Pacific correspond closely with the occurrence of humid-heat extremes, much more so than ocean temperatures just offshore.
+We produced the first comprehensive regional analysis of the patterns and meteorology of humid-heat extremes in the U.S. Through development of a new methodology to decompose temperature and moisture contributions, we found that these are driven primarily by temperature anomalies in the cooler and wetter parts of the country, and primarily by moisture anomalies in the hotter and drier parts of the country.
+We also found significant potential predictability contained in preceding sea-surface temperatures and wave-activity fluxes.
+Contrary to initial hypotheses, for most U.S. regions SST anomalies in the central Pacific are most closely related with humid-heat extremes, much more so than SSTs just offshore.